ben-frazier/SchedulingOptomizer/README.md

 - Takes user-supplied **per-employee constraints** and the **number of employees required each day**.
 - Produces a **weekly schedule template** built to repeat week over week.
 - **Maximizes employee preferences** within the user-defined staffing requirements.
-- Keeps each person's worked days and days off **grouped into blocks** rather than scattered, for more livable schedules.
+- Biases toward each person's worked days and days off **grouped into blocks** rather than scattered, for more livable schedules.
 - Full **create / read / update / delete** on employees and constraints through a live web interface.

 ## How it works